FAQ on the Bund, Shanghai

 How can I reach Pudong on the opposite side of the Huangpu River?
 How about directions to the Oriental Pearl TV Tower?

 1. There are ferryboats in operation between East Jinling Road Ferry Dock along the Bund in Puxi and Dongchang Road Ferry Dock in Pudong, costing only CNY2/person.
 After getting to Dongchang Road, walk 10-15 minutes to the Oriental Pearl TV Tower.

 2. Take the Sightseeing Tunnel at Chen Yi Square on the Bund in Puxi.
 After 3-5 minutes, you will get to Pudong.
 Then the Oriental Pearl TV Tower is right in front of you.
 It costs CNY45/person for a single journey and CNY55/person for a round trip in this way.

-How to travel there from the airport or the railway station?
+How to get to the Bund from the airport or the railway station?

-You are advised to take local subway line 2 to travel from Pudong International Airport (PVG) to East Nanjing Road first.
-It takes around 80 minutes and costs CNY7/person.
-Upon arrival at East Nanjing Road Station, leave from exit 7 and you will easily walk to the Bund.
-If you have limited time, take maglev from the airport to Longyang Road Station in around 8 minutes (Maglev fare is CNY50/person for a single journey).
+From Pudong airport (PVG), you are advised to take local subway line 2 to East Nanjing Road first and leave from Exit 7.
+Then you can walk to the Bund easily.
+The subway takes around 80 minutes and costs CNY7/person.
+If you have limited time, take maglev to Longyang Road Station in around 8 minutes (Maglev fare is CNY50/person for a single journey).
 Afterwards transfer to subway line 2 to East Nanjing Road and walk to the Bund.

 From Hongqiao Airport and Hongqiao Railway Station, use subway line 2 to get there.